 Purpose: OTIF refers to the percentage of line items delivered to recipients on time and in full.
 OTIF measures supply chain reliability and the degree to which the right products are delivered at the right time and in the right quantity, as specified by the customer.

 Data Collection Method: Data elements for this indicator will be collected using ARTMIS.
-Data Source: ARTMIS (order management and LMIS modules).

 Frequency/Timing of Data Acquisition: As often as order and shipment transactions flow to ARTMIS, at least daily.